 The first flight we took was to San Francisco with a connection in LAX.

 Last September, we got married and waited until the winter to go off on our honeymoon.
 After much consideration, we decided to escape the snow in Mexico.
+With a few travel hack and rewards points, we were able to cut our costs down drasticaly.
 All through our trip, we have kept a tab and tracked our expenses to share with you guys.
-To make it easier for everyone, prices have been roughly converted CAD to USD at 1.3, CAD to MXN at 15, and USD to MXN at 20.

 Way back in 2009, before I had met my wife and way before I discovered the early retirement concept, my parents took us (me and my sisters) to a long trip in South-East Asia.
 During this trip, we traveled through Japan, Thailand, Cambodia, Myanmar, and Laos, flying through continents, walking through borders, and backpacking across mountain ranges.
 Traveling there and meeting the locals and ex-pats really opened my eyes to what I would later label as; Financial Independence.